ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vaultcreate.md

 ## Transaction Cost

 Since the {% code-page-name /%} transaction creates a new `AccountRoot` object for a vault’s pseudo-account, it incurs a higher than usual [transaction cost](https://xrpl.org/docs/concepts/transactions/transaction-cost) to deter ledger spam.
 Instead of the standard minimum of 0.00001 XRP, {% code-page-name /%} must destroy an [incremental owner reserve](https://xrpl.org/docs/concepts/accounts/reserves#base-reserve-and-owner-reserve), currently 0.2 XRP.
+This reserve is returned to the owner when the vault is deleted.

 ## Error Cases